Pre-book your gym session:

-A much safer option than the bench press, the chest press machine uses cables and pulleys and is on a fixed line of movement, the natural stability being particularly suitable to people with or recovering from shoulder injury.
+Easily switch from chest to shoulder workouts by simply changing the angle of the back rest on the bench.
+A safer option than the barbell bench press, the chest/shoulder press machine uses cables and pulleys and is on a fixed line of movement, the natural stability being particularly suitable to people with or recovering from shoulder injury.

 Adjustment is a doddle; no changing weights on a barbell just move the pin from one weight to the other and keep on working out.
 Also possible is Single arm pressing a real no no with a weight bar.